Skip to content

 attributesfile = .gitattributes

-The .gitconfig-org1 file includes a configuration of the user's name and email address.
+The .gitconfig-org1 file just has the user's name and email:

 Note

-If you decide to keep your email private for Github, go to Github email settings and navigate to the section of the Github provided email you should use.
+If you want to keep your email private on Github, go to Github email settings and find the noreply address they give you.

 [user]